springboardmentor9999x-rgb/Military-Analytics-Dashboard/README.md

 ## Notes
 This repository focuses on data collection as part of the learning exercise.
 Further analysis and dashboard development will be handled in subsequent stages of the project.

+Data Cleaning and Preprocessing (Task 2)

+This module focuses on cleaning and preparing the raw military dataset collected during the web scraping stage.

+The raw dataset contained inconsistencies such as missing values, duplicate records, inconsistent column naming, and non-uniform data types, which needed to be resolved before analysis and visualization.

+Objectives

+Clean and standardize the raw military dataset

+Handle missing and invalid values

+Ensure consistent data types for numerical analysis

+Prepare an analytics-ready dataset

+Data Cleaning Steps

+Standardized column names to lowercase with underscores

+Handled missing values by imputing defaults where appropriate

+Removed duplicate country records

+Converted all numeric fields to proper data types

+Removed meaningless rows containing only zero values

+Tools & Technologies

+Python

+Pandas library

+Google Colab

+Files Description

+Task2_Military_Data_Cleaning.ipynb – Notebook containing the data cleaning and preprocessing steps

+Task2_Data_Cleaning.csv – Final cleaned dataset ready for analysis

+Output

+The cleaned dataset is structured, consistent, and suitable for exploratory data analysis, machine learning, and dashboard development using tools such as Power BI, Tableau, or Python-based visualization libraries.